ourworldventures/info_ourworld/src/partners/partners.md

 | stop migration to cities |   Y    |        Y         |   Y    |
 |                          |        |                  |        |

+All our partners agree to work in line with our values

+- planet first
+- people first

+and corresponding mechanisms

+- authenticity
+- opensource
+- simplicity

-Our Own Companies deliver part of the solution as well:
+### Our Own Companies deliver part of the solution as well:

 |                          | ThreeFold | Sikana | OurVerse | earth regenerator |